Home Rides Reviews Bikes Gallery Tech Misc Contact

 by Martin Hackworth

-Photos: Martin Hackworth, SIDI
+Photos: Martin Hackworth, Dan Colvin, SIDI

 SIDI Crossfire SRS

-The "SRS" stands for "Sole Replacement System" and it is indeed possible to replace the soles of these boots easily with 1/4 turn screws.
-Not only the soles but all other high wear parts as well - with simple tools.
-The SRS soles are quite stiff and require some getting acquainted with but all it takes is a ride or two to get completely into the groove.
-After that there is no going back.
+"SRS" stands for "Sole Replacement System" and it is indeed possible to replace the soles of these boots with a screwdriver and 1/4 turn screws (in our experience this takes about 15 minutes*).
+Not only are the soles replaceable, but all other high wear parts as well - all with simple tools.

 The Dual Flex uppers are stitch-free and constructed from very pliable (yet sturdy) injection-molded plastic.
+The

 SIDI XFIRE 2

-à la Alpinestars Tech 10's, the Crossfires, under the plastic shell, are constructed of Lorica® with a soft Cambrelle inner lining.
+There's no steel shank on the inside of the Crossfires but there is a very comfy composite insole that's removable.
+Rather than having a separate and removable inner boot, à la Alpinestars Tech 10's, the Crossfires, under the plastic shell, are constructed of Lorica® with a soft Cambrelle inner lining.
 The "inners" fasten with two Velcro® closures and are easy to get in and out of.
 The boots breathe very well and are cool (even in black) on warm days.
 The entire package is mondo plush.

-We like our SIDI Crossfire SRS boots a lot and if the first few rides are any indication we believe that it's the start of a beautiful friendship.
+Four years ago when we first reviewed our first pair of Crossfires we wrote "We like our SIDI Crossfire SRS boots a lot and if the first few rides are any indication we believe that it's the start of a beautiful friendship."
+You know what?
+We were right.

-M.S.R.P: $475.00
+M.S.R.P: $525.00

-Color: Black, Blue, Red, White
+Colors: Black, Blue, Red, White

 SIDI website